rockcookies/fnx-ui/packages/fnx-ui/src/cell/index.en-US.md

 ## Inset Grouped

-Use `inset` property of `Cell.Group`, You can convert cells into rounded card styles.
+Use `inset` property of Cell.Group, You can convert cells into rounded card styles.

 ```tsx
 import { Cell } from 'fnx-ui';